 Shortcodes are small html-like tags that can be rendered on the server or client side.
 They allow for a great deal of UI/UX flexibility while building out website page.

 Generally, shortcodes are automatically generated when you add a module to a page.
 However, there may be more advanced scenarios where you might want to manually edit them (and their surrounding divs) to achieve a more highly customized UI.
-The below example show 3 module, one for html, one for title and one for a code snippet:
+The below example shows 3 modules, one for html, one for title and one for a code snippet:

 Hooks are what gives SonicJs it's flexibility and what ultimately allow development within the SonicJs platform to follow the SOLID principals.